microsoft/vcpkg-docs/vcpkg/users/binarycaching-troubleshooting.md

 Your system rebuilds libraries locally, even when the required binary package is available in the remote binary cache.

-There is the absence of the following output:
+The following message is missing in your output.
 ```
 Restored 1 package(s) from <remote binary cache> in 1.1 s.
 Use --debug to see more details.
 ```

-### Cause 1: Vcpkg lacks read permissions from the remote binary cache
+### Cause 1: vcpkg lacks read permissions from the remote binary cache

-Vcpkg choose to read your default binary cache over the remote one.
+vcpkg choose to read your default binary cache over the remote one.
 * Ensure your [binary cache configuration](binarycaching.md#configuration-syntax) is set to `read` or `readwrite`

 ### Cause 2: The remote binary cache is empty